ArghyaChatterjee/sam2/README.md

 # SAM 2: Segment Anything in Images and Videos

 **Segment Anything Model 2 (SAM 2)** is a foundation model towards solving promptable visual segmentation in images and videos.
-We extend SAM to video by considering images as a video with a single frame.
 The model design is a simple transformer architecture with streaming memory for real-time video processing.
-We build a model-in-the-loop data engine, which improves model and data via user interaction.
+A model-in-the-loop data engine was built, which improves model and data via user interaction.

 ## Platform
 Python 3.10 with PyTorch 2.3.1 (or higher) and cuda 12.1 has been used in this tutorial.

 ## Installation

-SAM 2 needs to be installed first before use.
-The code requires `python>=3.10`, as well as `torch>=2.3.1` and `torchvision>=0.18.1`.
-Please follow the instructions [here](https://pytorch.org/get-started/locally/) to install both PyTorch and TorchVision dependencies.
-You can install SAM 2 on a GPU machine using:
+SAM 2 requires `python>=3.10`, as well as `torch>=2.3.1` and `torchvision>=0.18.1`.
+Install SAM 2 on a GPU machine using:

 ```bash
 git clone https://github.com/ArghyaChatterjee/segment-anything-2.git